ahicks92/fastnet/specification.md

 Channels 0 to 32767 must be reserved for the application and are referred to as message channels.
 All other channels must be reserved for Fastnet's protocol and used as specified here.
+Such channels are referred to as private or reserved channels.

 An implementation must prevent the user from using negative channel numbers for any purpose.